codebysandip/SignalRSqlServerChangeNotification/README.md

 ) ON [PRIMARY]
 GO
 ```
+##Project Setup in Visual Studio

-Open project in Visual Studio 2015
+* Open project in Visual Studio 2015

-Restore nuget packages by right click on solution and click on Restore Nuget Packages
+* Restore nuget packages by right click on solution and click on Restore Nuget Packages

-Run the project and Enjoy!
+* Run the project and Enjoy!